Start / Chapter F

 I want to use this session for a thinking loop, not just output.
 1. What matters most this week: [fill in] 2.
 What I am actually doing instead: [fill in] 3.
 What I might be calling strategy that is actually avoidance: [fill in] After I answer those, please: - Point out any contradiction between #1 and #2 - Name the pattern if you see one - Ask me one question I have been avoiding After we discuss, I will commit to one specific action by end of day tomorrow and define how I will know it is done.

-If none of those are true after a few sessions, the workflow may need to be more specific to your context, or you may benefit from the fuller system.
+If none of those become true after a few sessions, the workflow may need more context or you may be ready for the fuller system.

-The progression: try the loop → notice what works → when you want more structure, study symbiotic-ai.
+The progression is simple: try the loop, notice what works, then study symbiotic-ai when you want more structure.

 The session becomes brainstorming without commitment